Tuina Anmo: Acupuncture with the hands

 Traditional Chinese Medicine is a holistic empirical medicine with a history dating back thousands of years.
 It has its origins in Daoism (Laozi), Confucianism (Confucius) and Buddhism and is a treasure trove for those who open themselves to it: Today, we benefit not only from knowledge of acupuncture and dietetics and medicinal herbs, but also from folk medicine (Gua Sha, cupping, moxibustion), martial arts (Kung Fu, Tai Chi, Qi Gong) and Feng Shui (pronounced Fong Shue), the teaching of harmony.
 TCM attempts to restore the energetic balance of the human being as a whole with the help of its own diagnostic system (Bian Zheng).
 Similar to mind mapping, this provides a wonderful guide for understanding the connections and the techniques to be used.
 The focus is not on the disease, but on self-regulation and the health of the body.

 For me, the beauty of TCM lies in its precision through efficiency, logic, and its didactic strength in being able to explain complicated processes in a simple way.
-Complaints are first classified according to 8 therapeutic guidelines (Ba Gang): yin or yang, internal or external, deficiency or excess, cold or heat.
+Complaints are first classified according to 8 therapeutic guidelines (Ba Gang): Yin or Yang, internal or external, deficiency or excess, cold or heat.
 The art lies in recognizing the changing dynamics between the phenomena of the 5 elements (Wu Xing, pronounced Wu Sching) and intervening therapeutically in the event of disturbances.
 In the West, this form of simplification is often dismissed as too esoteric.
 But perhaps this is only because people in China think and feel in visual terms.
 In contrast, comparatively young, modern medicine relies exclusively on numerological results and derives its knowledge from evidence-based studies.
 In my opinion, this is also an attempt to simplify complicated biological processes.

 Ancient healing arts preserved for humanity

+A brief excursion into history: Tuina developed from Anmo, which means massage.
+Both terms are often used synonymously in modern Chinese usage.
 The earliest archaeological writings on Tuina date back to the Shang Dynasty, around 1800 BC.
 The great classic of massage, “Huang Di Qi Bo An Mo Shi Juan” (Ten Volumes of Massage by Huang Di and Qi Bo) from “The Yellow Emperor”, the Huang Di Nei Jing, is unfortunately untraceable and is only known from quotations by other authors.
 The famous historical standard work Huang Di Nei Jing was probably written between 475 and 221 BC, but is said to have been written as early as 2600 BC by Huang Di and his advisors.
-Incidentally, the tendinomuscular meridians (Chinese: Jing Jin) are mentioned in the Huang Di Nei Jing, Su Wen, and described in more detail in Ling Shu, Chapter 13.
+Incidentally, the Sinew channels (Chinese: Jing Jin) are mentioned in the Huang Di Nei Jing, Su Wen, and described in more detail in Ling Shu, Chapter 13.

 Sun Simiao, probably the most important and popular TCM doctor in Chinese history (581-682 AD), left behind a 30-volume treatise on the medical practice of his time, among other things.
 His work “Recipes Worth a Thousand Pieces of Gold” (Bei Ji Qian Jin Yao Fang, published in 652 AD) is considered the first encyclopedia of traditional Chinese medicine.
 It contains not only a collection of 4,500 herbal recipes, but also recommendations for the treatment of internal and external diseases, writings on gynecology and pediatrics, pulse diagnosis, acupuncture, moxibustion, nutrition, poisoning, and Tuina massage.
 Sun Simiao wrote about what every manual therapist today knows as a trigger point (Ashi, pronounced Ah Sherr): “When the practitioner touches a point and the patient cries out A-H, the Ah Shi point has been found.”